JingOS-team/JingOS/README.md

 It is the most beautiful mobile Linux ever!

-JingOS even supports multitouch gestures, which is very important for modern tablets.
+JingOS even supports multi-touch gestures, which is very important for modern tablets.

 ### JingOS Supports Linux Apps and Android Apps